 In NSW, the RTA calculates VOC for a number of vehicle types on a number of road conditions.
 For urban appraisals, a stop start model is most appropriate.
 These calculations within this model take into consideration journey speeds, grades, pavements conditions, operating costs, depreciation and interest costs (RTA, 2009).
-These calculations indicate a VOC of \$0.35/km (2010 prices) for new cars travelling at an average journey speed of 40 km/h.
-This road networks and vehicle composition, using an average speed of 40 km/h.
+These calculations indicate a VOC of \$0.35/km (2010 prices) for new cars travelling at an average journey speed of 40 km/h.17 For simplicity, the RTA also calculates a VOC weighted by all vehicle types, urban and rural road networks and vehicle composition, using an average speed of 40 km/h.
 This weighted VOC for all vehicle types is \$0.32/km (2010 prices), lower than the urban stop start model results due to the lower VOCs which occur in regional areas, on freeways and at higher speeds.